-Reporting from Washington — —In their campaign to repeal the healthcare overhaul President Obama signed last year, Republicans have leveled two sweeping critiques of the new law: its impact on the job market and on the federal budget deficit.
-Here is a run-down of how some of the rhetoric matches up with reality.
+Reporting from Washington — In their campaign to repeal the healthcare overhaul President Obama signed last year, Republicans have leveled two sweeping critiques of the law: its impact on the job market and on the federal budget deficit.
+Here's a rundown of how some of the rhetoric matches up with reality.

-Many businesses will face new regulations, including rules dictating that their health plans eliminate lifetime limits, wave co-pays for preventive care and allow parents to keep children up to age 26 on their policies.
+Many businesses will face new regulations, including rules dictating that their health plans eliminate lifetime limits, waive co-payments for preventive care and allow parents to keep children as old as 26 on their policies.

 Starting in 2014, businesses with more than 50 employees will also face a penalty if they do not provide their workers with a health plan that covers a minimum set of benefits and does not cost more than 9.5% of a worker's household income.